PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 - **Stat Set Up**: Set up the rules for a certain stat.
   - General:
-    - We can
-  - Stat limit:
-    - A stat
-  - Attack and Defense:
-    - We can
+    - We can use other secondary stats like Sharpness or Luck.

 #### 4.3.4.
 Skills Creation:
 - **Skills Trees Management**: